Top image: Still, ‘High-Rise’ 2016 © StudioCanal

 Back in the UK for the first time since the release of their sophomore record, Is the Is Are, DIIV are hitting up venues across the country with a bulked up live set and a revitalised energy.

 “Hi, we’re DIIV from New York,” so goes frontman Zachary Cole Smith’s usual quick fire introduction. – allowing the music to do the talking.
-If you haven’t had a chance to catch this NY four piece live yet, now is your chance and you’d be a fool to turn it down.
+If you haven’t had a chance to catch this NYC four piece live, now is your chance and you’d be a fool to turn it down.

 At the time of writing, tickets have sold out for their London show.
 But where there’s a will there’s a way.
-Beg, steal, or borrow, DIIV always warrant an extra thick marker pen circle on the gig calendar.
+Beg, steal, or borrow, DIIV always warrant going that extra mile.

 DIIV play at Heaven on Friday 18th March